MileHacker Logo

 Milk Tart Melktert

-A creamy custard tart with a delicate pastry crust, typically dusted with cinnamon.
+A rich and smooth custard tart with a delicate pastry crust, typically dusted with cinnamon.

 Dining Options